 .github/workflows/ci.yml).app-debug-apk artifact.app-debug.apk to the phone (Drive, USB, etc.).POST_NOTIFICATIONS.
 Without it the daily insight has nowhere

-to go.jumper, jacket,
+to go.sweater, jacket,

 ./gradlew :core:domain:test :core:data:test